 You are also in control of many risk factors that contribute to colon cancer.
 Avoiding alcohol and tobacco, making good food choices, and regular physical activity are all positive steps you can take.

-Supplements, such as BioActive Carbon and TUDCA, are also important preventative tools.
+Supplements, such as carbon-based binders and TUDCA, are also important preventative tools.
 They can support healthy detox organs and regular elimination.

 Your colon health is more in your hands than you think.
 What new lifestyle choices are you going to make to boost your colon health?